arunpranav-at/SIH25024-Hexabyte-Prototype/README.md

 ## 🎯 Project Overview

-HEXABYTE is a revolutionary cloud-first, multi-tenant practice management and nutrient analysis platform specifically designed for Ayurvedic dietitians.
+Team HEXABYTE has built a revolutionary cloud-first, multi-tenant practice management and nutrient analysis platform specifically designed for Ayurvedic dietitians.
 Our platform bridges the gap between traditional Ayurvedic principles and modern digital healthcare solutions, providing a comprehensive ecosystem for practitioners, patients, and healthcare administrators.

 ### 🌟 Key Highlights